timescale/docs/promscale/alerting.md

 </procedure>

-For information about alerting, see [Prometheus alerting][prometheus-alerting].
+For more information about alerting, see [Prometheus alerting][prometheus-alerting].
 For specific information about alerting rules, see [Prometheus alerting rules][prometheus-alert-rules].